-Example: 3848FRVLW SPEC XXX TYPE 3 SERIAL NO. ZZZ
+Example: 3858F, RV LW SPEC XXX TYPE 3 SERIAL NO. ZZZ

-- 1. The FIGURE number consists of a nine digit number. - The first digit (3) indicates the port arrangement.
-3 - 3800 Series with right angle ports - The second digit (8) indicates the pump series. - The third and fourth digits (48) indicates the approximate theoretical displacement in U.S. gallons per 100 revolutions.
-Gallons [Liters]/100 Rev.
+- 1. The FIGURE number consists of a seven digit number. - The first digit (3) indicates the port arrangement. - 3 3800 Series with right angle ports - 4 4800 Series with through ports - The second digit (8) indicates the pump series. - The third and fourth digits (48) indicates the approximate theoretical displacement in U.S. gallons per 100 revolutions.

+Gallons [Liters]/100 Rev. 58 [219.6]

-The letter (F) indicates port style.
+- The letter (F) indicates port style.

-F - Pump with Roper standard flange ports
+F Pump with Roper standard flange ports

-No Letter - indicates threaded ports.
+No Letter indicates threaded ports.

-- The letters (RV) indicate the pump has an integral relief valve.
-No Letters - indicate the pump does not - have an integral relief valve. - The last letters usually indicate the rotation and port configuration.
-Rotation and port configuration is viewed from the drive end of the pump. - W Clockwise rotation, inlet on left, high drive. - Z Counter-clockwise rotation, inlet on right, high drive. - X Counter-clockwise rotation, discharge on left, high drive. - Y Clockwise rotation, discharge on right, high drive. - LW Clockwise rotation, discharge on left, low drive. - LZ Counter-clockwise rotation, discharge on right, low drive. - LX Counter-clockwise rotation, inlet on left, low drive. - LY Clockwise rotation, inlet on right, low drive. - Occasionally, special pumps or configurations are required which are unique for a particular application.
+- The last letters usually indicate the rotation and port configuration.

+Rotation and port configuration is viewed from the drive end of the pump.

+- W Clockwise rotation, inlet on left, high drive. - Z Counter-clockwise rotation, inlet on right, high drive. - X Counter-clockwise rotation, discharge on left, high drive. - Y Clockwise rotation, discharge on right, high drive. - LW Clockwise rotation, discharge on left, low drive. - LZ Counter-clockwise rotation, discharge on right, low drive. - LX Counter-clockwise rotation, inlet on left, low drive. - LY Clockwise rotation, inlet on right, low drive. - Occasionally, special pumps or configurations are required which are unique for a particular application.
 These modifications are clarified by a SPECification number.
-Identification of any items different than a standard pump can be made by consulting Roper Pump Company or an authorized distributor. - 3.
-The TYPE number is a number used by Roper Pump Company for in-house identification of construction and hydraulics.
+Identification of any items different than a standard pump can be made by consulting Roper Pump Company or an authorized distributor. - The TYPE number is a number used by Roper Pump Company for in-house identification of construction and hydraulics.
 Always include the type number in any references to the pump. - 4.
 The SERIAL number is a unique number assigned to each pump built by Roper Pump Company.